 Stephen King’s approach to writing is a good example of a “just-do-it” attitude.
 He doesn’t believe in “waiting for the right moment” and he prefers doing something rather than waiting for it to happen.

 The secret is to focus on doing, regardless of your mood or creative flow.
-It may sound odd, but you can’t actually do something unless you get started.
+It may sound odd, but you can’t do something unless you get started.
 The faster you start, the less time you will have spent.

 It’s easy to blame others for things that have happened in your life.
 People play the blame-game when they feel their ego threatened and cannot deal with the shame.
 The first step in fixing one of your issues is admitting its existence.